 This clause shall not be modified, except to identify Working Group.

-These Policies and Procedures outline the orderly transaction of business by the Working Group name Working Group [, hereinafter referred to as “the Working Group”].
+These Policies and Procedures outline the orderly transaction of business by the IEEE 1904 Access Networks Working Group [, hereinafter referred to as “the Working Group”].

 The Working Group may amend these procedures with the approval of its Sponsor.
 The Sponsor may modify these procedures.
 Modification in this context means that material in these procedures may be modified as long as that clause is not indicated as one that cannot be changed.
 It is strongly recommended that all subjects included in these procedures are addressed by the Working Group or Sponsor.
 (See also Clause 7.)